Careers & Employment

 PAID Education Internship

 Do you have a background in biology, marine biology, environmental science, or science education and a desire to build a career in one of these fields?
 We are looking for degree-seeking students (or recent graduates) interested in gaining experience or possible college credit through an internship with the Education Department at Florida Oceanographic Society.
-This paid internship requires a minimum commitment of at least two months and three 6-hour shifts (18 hrs.) per week, including weekend shifts.
+This paid internship requires a minimum commitment of at least ten weeks and three 6-hour shifts (18 hrs.) per week, including both weekend shifts.
 The Education Internship position involves considerable public speaking.

 View full internship description